The Atheist Bible, CC-BY Fabian M. Suchanek

 No compression

-Next Friday, the sun shines, it rains, and there is a rainbow.
+On Friday, the Sun shines, it rains, and there is a rainbow.

-Next Saturday, the sun shines, it rains, and there is a rainbow.
+On Saturday, the Sun shines, it rains, and there is a rainbow.

-Next Sunday, the sun shines, it rains, and there is a rainbow.
+On Sunday, the Sun shines, it rains, and there is a rainbow.

-God wants that next Friday, the sun shines, it rains, and there is a rainbow.
+God wants that on Friday, the Sun shines, it rains, and there is a rainbow.

-God wants that next Saturday, the sun shines, it rains, and there is a rainbow.
+God wants that on Saturday, the Sun shines, it rains, and there is a rainbow.

-God wants that next Sunday, the sun shines, it rains, and there is a rainbow.
+God wants that on Sunday, the Sun shines, it rains, and there is a rainbow.

 A scientific explanation, in contrast, goes as follows:

-Next Friday, the sun shines and it rains.
+On Friday, the Sun shines and it rains.

-Next Saturday, the sun shines and it rains.
+On Saturday, the Sun shines and it rains.

-Next Sunday, the sun shines and it rains.
+On Sunday, the Sun shines and it rains.

-The same goes for supernatural explanations for the beginning of the universe.
-The theory that God created the Universe does not compress any information.
-It just adds a layer of complexity.
-To illustrate this, consider the following example.
-Small children like playing the game of “Why?”, in which they simply and continually ask “Why?” in response to every answer.
+The same goes for supernatural explanations for the beginning of the Universe.
+The theory that God created the Universe just adds a layer of complexity.
+To illustrate this, consider the following example: Small children like playing the game of “Why?”, in which they simply and continually ask “Why?” in response to every answer.
 The game continues until the unnerved parent finally says: “Because that’s how it is”.
-A theist presumes to know that answer to many questions that an atheist does not, answering the child with “Because God did it”, or “Because God wants it that way”.
-However, when the child asks the next “Why?” (namely, why does God want that?), the theist will have to respond “That’s how it is” as well.
-Thus, for the supernatural explanation, the “It’s like that” is only postponed, but not avoided.
-On the contrary, the hypothesis of a god entails many subsequent questions: “Where is god?”, “How does he interact with the world if he is not physical?”, “How do we know there is only one god and not many?”, etc. Thus, instead of answering the original question, the assumption that “God did it” just adds plenty of new questions.
-For this reason, Ibn Abi-l-Awja, an 8th century critic of Islam, reportedly refused to accept any answer that implied that something was done by God.
-In his view, this merely pushed the question farther back to someone who was not present 12.
+A theist can answer more questions than the atheist by saying, “Because God wants it that way”.
+However, when the child asks the next “Why?” (namely, why does God want that?), the theist will have no reply either.
+Thus, the theist only postpones, but does not actually avoid, the impasse.
+On the contrary, the hypothesis of a god entails many more follow-up questions: “Where is God?”, “How does he interact with the world if he is not physical?”, “How do we know there is only one god and not many?”, etc. Thus, instead of answering the original question, the assumption that “God did it” just adds plenty of new ones.
+For this reason, Ibn Abi Al-Awja, an 8th century critic of Islam, reportedly refused to accept any answer that implied that something was done by God.
+In his view, this merely pushed the question farther back to someone who was not present 29.
 He was executed swiftly.

 A claim does not automatically become an explanation if it uses the word “because”.
-It also has to capture a general pattern in what we have seen that allows for predictions in what we have not seen.
+It also has to capture a general pattern in the past, so that we can make predictions about the future.

 God or other gods

-Kid, honestly I can go on and on
+Oh, Kid, I can go on and on

 The record